Digital Image Processing

 Real-World Digital Processing – “Today”

-The next two examples demonstrate recent features of a non-destructive digital processing workflow that were unavailable to the “Photographer/Processor” 12 months ago.
+Below are two examples of a non-destructive digital processing workflow that, until recently, were unavailable to the digital “Photographer/Processor”.

 Example 1: Camera Movement and Severe Noise